Should all of us wear cloth masks?

 Aerosols, which contain very tiny particles of virus, hang in the air for a long time and can be breathed in by others.
 Aerosolized particles get smaller as the expelled moisture droplets evaporate, leaving very tiny particles that are not filtered by a homemade or surgical mask face covering.
 For protection from these tiny aerosolized particles, N95 masks and goggles and PPE are necessary.
 These must be preserved for health care providers.

-Will Fabric masks stop aerosol transmission of COVID-19?
+Will cloth masks stop aerosol transmission of COVID-19?

-That's why we need SOCIAL DISTANCING.
+That's why we need SOCIAL DISTANCING and avoidance of enclosed spaces.
 Social distancing (remaining at least 6' away from other people) is critically important and will be necessary for a long time.

 Please do your part.
 Wear a mask whenever you are near other people.
-And please support our effort to protect health care workers and community members.
+And please make cloth masks for others and support our effort to protect both health care workers and community members.

 ... along with social distancing, hand washing, avoiding enclosed areas with groups of people, and staying isolated when sick, we could slow transmission greatly... and maybe even stop it entirely!